 When a medical error occurs, multiple staff members or medical organizations might share liability for a patient’s injuries.
 Don’t navigate the complexities of a medical malpractice case alone.

-If you or a loved one have been injured as a result of a medical mistake, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a medical mistake, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice lawyers often have to wear two hats when meeting with clients who have potential claims for medical negligence.
 First, they must have an understanding…